Guymon, Oklahoma

-Guymon (/ˈgaɪmən/ GHY-mən) is a city and county seat of Texas County, in the panhandle of Oklahoma, United States.
-As of the 2020 census, the city population was 12,965, an increase of 13.3% from 11,442 in 2010, and represents more than half of the population of the county.
+Guymon (/ˈgaɪmən/ GHY-mən) is a city in and the county seat of Texas County, in the panhandle of Oklahoma, United States.
+As of the 2020 census, the city population was 12,965, an increase of 13.3% from 11,442 in 2010, and represents more than half of the population of the county, along with being the largest city in the Oklahoma Panhandle.
 Cattle feedlots, corporate pork farms, and natural gas production dominate its economy, with wind energy production and transmission recently diversifying landowners' farms.
 Guymon was the only town or city in Oklahoma in 2010 and 2020 in which the majority of the population was Hispanic.

 History

 In the 1890s, Edward T. "E.T."
 Guymon, president of the Inter-State Land and Town Company, purchased a section of land west of the Beaver River, also known as the North Canadian River.
 The site grew very rapidly after the Chicago, Rock Island and Pacific Railway (Rock Island) built a line from Liberal, Kansas, to Texhoma, Texas, in 1901.
 A community, first named Sanford by the U.S. Post Office Department, was situated along the line.
 It was renamed Guymon a month later by postal officials to avoid confusion with the town of Stratford, Texas, which was further down the line.
 Guymon incorporated in 1901.
 The town plat was filed in Beaver County, Oklahoma Territory, in 1904.